<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=8347180831966915&amp;ev=PageView&amp;noscript=1">

 How does Winvesta Help?

 Winvesta offers is an alternative method to receive payments from your international clients.
-Our virtual multi-currency accounts can lower transaction costs and give you your FIRA certificate quicker and at no cost.
-You can receive payments from 180+ countries in 34+ currencies and withdraw earnings to INR in as little as 1 day, with rates starting at 0.99%!
+Our virtual global collection accounts can lower transaction costs and give you your FIRA certificate quicker and at no cost.
+You can receive payments from 180+ countries in 30+ currencies and withdraw earnings to INR in as little as 1 day, with rates starting at $3 + 0.99%!

 Once your funds are transferred to your Winvesta virtual multi-currency account, we’ll promptly issue a Foreign Inward Remittance Advice (FIRA) to provide you quick access to your funds.
 If you require a Foreign Inward Remittance Certificate (FIRC), you can simply take the FIRA to your bank, and they will issue the FIRC based on it.
 We make the process of acquiring FIRA faster, simpler and cheaper for you.